exercism/rust/README.md

 We encourage contributions that provide fixes and improvements to existing exercises.
 Please note that this track's exercises must conform to the Exercism-wide standards described in the [documentation](https://github.com/exercism/docs/tree/master/language-tracks/exercises).
 If you're unsure about how to make a change, then go ahead and open a GitHub issue, and we'll discuss it.

+If you want to contribute but don't know where to start, the [issues](https://github.com/exercism/rust/issues) tab shows what items are currently of interest to the community.
+In addition, it is often worth checking the [track dashboard](https://tracks.exercism.io/rust/master), which flags any exercises whose version has fallen behind the version of the [canonical data](https://github.com/exercism/problem-specifications).
+PRs which keep the track up to date are particularly welcome!

 ## Exercise Tests

 At the most basic level, Exercism is all about the tests.
 You can read more about how we think about test suites in [the Exercism documentation](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).